An Expert’s Bona Fide Guide: Life as a Forensic NP

 Forensic NPs, with their extensive and specialized training, can treat not only victims of trauma and violence but also a wide variety of patients from all different backgrounds; in some cases, forensic NPs continue to see certain patients for years.
 A forensic NP’s understanding of trauma, and appreciation of each individual’s unique response to it, weaves through every patient interaction.

 “The core elements of forensic nursing have not changed,” Dr. Speck says.
-“But the science has progressed, the field of nursing has evolved, and our understanding of trauma has grown.
+“But science has progressed, the field of nursing has evolved, and our understanding of trauma has grown.
 Today, every aspect of nursing involves evaluating the stress levels and trauma in a person’s life, and selectively reducing that stress, to achieve better health outcomes.”

 Forensic NPs have also been at the forefront of the modern trends of trauma-informed care and social determinants of health.
 While the official terminology has sometimes lagged behind, forensic NPs have always been astute at identifying medical and non-medical factors that influence a patient’s health, such as the built environment, cultural norms, socioeconomics, and mental health.
 And they’re staunch advocates for a sensitive, judgment-free approach to caring for victims and offenders alike.